 - Dimensions4.8 x 4.8 x 8.5 inches

 Some customers have mentioned how they like to look past the price due to its immense quality and considering this tub only comes with 15 servings you won’t get as much value for money as you would with other products.
-However, this is more than made up for with how great you will feel after just a few days of using ALOHA’s protein powder.
+However, this is more than made up for how great you will feel after just a few days of using ALOHA’s protein powder.
 ALOHA also develops its products to be stevia free, preventing the powder from walking that fine line between sweet and far too sweet.

 12 real ingredients used

 Ideal for vegetarians, vegans, celiacs and paleo diets

 Can be used in smoothies, shakes and baking

 Amazing Grass might sound like an uninspired dispensary in California, but this health food company actually focuses on a different kind of green to help you get through the day.
 Their Protein Superfood Powder is full of alkalizing greens, seven to be exact, as well as nine nutrient-dense fruit and veggies, 3 grams of fiber, and less than a gram of sugar.

 Considered by some to be the best vegan protein powder on the market, you will never feel better than when using this as a supplement in your everyday life.
 You can choose to mix it into shakes, sprinkle some into your morning coffee or whip up a smoothie to carry you through the day.
 Whatever you choose, you will get home feeling just as fresh as you did when you woke up that morning.

 All-in-one nutritional protein shake with 20 grams of protein

 7 alkalizing greens, 9 nutrient-dense fruits and veggies, 4 carbs and 3 grams of fiber